Aliases for IRF4 Gene

 GeneCards Summary for IRF4 Gene

 IRF4 (Interferon Regulatory Factor 4) is a Protein Coding gene.
-Diseases associated with IRF4 include primary cutaneous diffuse large b-cell lymphoma, leg type and primary cutaneous anaplastic large cell lymphoma.
-Among its related pathways are IL4-mediated signaling events and Interferon Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is IRF3.
+Diseases associated with IRF4 include Skin/Hair/Eye Pigmentation, Variation In, 8 and Lymphatic System Cancer.
+Among its related pathways are Preimplantation Embryo and IL4-mediated signaling events.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is IRF8.